f-person/obsidian-daily-note-casing/README.md

 whether the plugin should notify u that it renamed a created daily note. i think it's pretty distracting, but maybe u want to know idk ¯\\_(ツ)_/¯

+# batch renaming
+if u have a bunch of daily notes from the past & you'd like to batch-rename them to match your preferred case, run the "daily notes: set case for all" command

+TODO(f-person): implement the batch-rename command. consider showing the results of the batch rename and adding a confirmation dialog.